 A distinguished professor at Georgetown University, Dr. Skorton is an elected member of the National Academy of Medicine, the American Academy of Arts and Sciences, and the American Philosophical Society.
 He is also a lifetime member of the Council on Foreign Relations and a fellow of the American Association for the Advancement of Science.
 He served on the AAMC Board of Directors from 2010 to 2013, and he was the charter president of the Association for the Accreditation of Human Research Protection Programs, Inc., the first group organized specifically to accredit human research protection programs.

-A nationally recognized supporter of the arts and humanities, as well as an accomplished jazz musician, Dr. Skorton believes that many of society’s thorniest problems can only be solved by combining the sciences, social sciences, and the arts and humanities.
+A nationally recognized supporter of the arts and humanities, as well as an accomplished jazz musician and composer, Dr. Skorton believes that many of society’s thorniest problems can only be solved by combining the sciences, social sciences, and the arts and humanities.

 Dr. Skorton earned his BA from Northwestern University and his MD from Northwestern University School of Medicine.
 He completed his medical residency and fellowship in cardiology and was chief medical resident at the University of California, Los Angeles.
 He is married to Robin Davisson, PhD, an award-winning scientist who is a professor emerita of molecular physiology at Cornell University and Weill Cornell Medical College, as well as an adjunct professor of medicine at Georgetown University and an emerging visual artist.